Orange-OpenSource/metamorphosed/UMR.md

 * TODO:
   * check whether variables in document level annotations are in document (Subject) or in current sentence (Object)
   * make `Words:`, `Index:` etc. editable
-  * activate undo/redo for changes in Alignments nad Document Level Annotation
+  * activate undo/redo for changes in Alignments and Document Level Annotation